ghga-de/hexkit/docs/arch_concepts/event_driven_arch.md

 related or dependent upon one another.

-But event-driven architecture also introduces challenges, too:
+But event-driven architecture also introduces challenges:

 1. **Duplicate processing:** Because the event consumers have no way to know whether an event is a duplicate or a genuinely distinct event with the same payload, the consumers must be designed to be idempotent.
-2. **Data Duplication:** If service A needs to access the data maintained by service B, the options are essentially an API call (which introduces security and coupling concerns) or duplicating the data for service A. GHGA has opted mitigate this issue via data duplication by way of the outbox pattern, described later in this document.
+2. **Data Duplication:** If service A needs to access the data maintained by service B, the options are essentially an API call (which introduces security and coupling concerns) or duplicating the data for service A. GHGA has opted to mitigate this issue via data duplication by way of the outbox pattern, described later in this document.
-3. **Tracing:** A single request flow can span many services with a multitude of a messages being generated along the way.
+3. **Tracing:** A single request flow can span many services with a multitude of messages being generated along the way.
 The agnostic nature of producers and consumers makes it harder to tag requests than with traditional API calls, and several consumers can process a given message in parallel, sometimes leading to complex request flows.